keeganpaleshi/RMTest/README.md

 `--ambient-file` may be supplied instead to account for a time-dependent background.
-The option expects a two-column text file containing absolute timestamps (in seconds) and the corresponding ambient concentration in Bq/L.  These values are linearly interpolated to the radon-activity timestamps and override any constant value when calling `plot_equivalent_air`.
+The option expects a two-column text file containing absolute timestamps (in seconds) and the corresponding ambient concentration in Bq/L.  These values are linearly interpolated, scaled by 1000 to Bq/m³ and override any constant value when calling `plot_equivalent_air`.

 `burst_filter` controls removal of short high-rate clusters.
 The `burst_mode` key selects the default strategy which can be overridden by